trueos/trueos-docs/trueos-handbook/using.rst

 Tor Mode
 --------

-Tor mode uses `Tor <https://www.torproject.org/>`_, `socat <http://www.dest-unreach.org/socat/>`_, and a built-in script which automatically creates the necessary firewall rules to enable and disable tor mode at the user's request.
-While in tor mode, the firewall will redirect all outgoing port 80 (HTTP), 443 (HTTPS), and DNS traffic through the
-Tor transparent proxy network.
+Tor mode uses `Tor <https://www.torproject.org/>`_, `socat <http://www.dest-unreach.org/socat/>`_, and a built-in script which automatically creates the necessary firewall rules to enable and disable Tor mode at the user's request.
+While in Tor mode, the firewall will redirect all outgoing port 80 (HTTP), 443 (HTTPS), and DNS traffic through the Tor transparent proxy network.

-To start tor mode, right-click Update Manager and check the "Routing through Tor" box.
+To start tor mode, right-click the wireless icon in the system tray and check the "Route through TOR" box.
+You will be prompted to enter your password.
 The pop-up message shown in :numref:`Figure %s: Enabling Tor Mode <tor1>` will appear.

 .. _tor1: